The best video tripods in 2025: camera supports for shooting movies smoothly

+When shooting stills, I’m generally trying to capture a scene in a single shot or aiming to nail a definitive moment in time.
+I want a tripod that’s rock steady and won’t budge.
 Video is a whole different ball game.
-When I’m shooting stills, I’m generally trying to capture a scene in one shot, or aiming to nail a definitive moment in time.
-I want a tripod that’s rock steady and won’t budge.
-Video is all about moving pictures, and movement is often the key ingredient.
+It's all about moving pictures, and movement is often the key ingredient.
 I’ll want to pan and tilt at will, to track the action.
 That means I’ll need a fluid head that lets me move the camera smoothly, giving my footage a dynamic, cinematic quality.
 Whether you're a vlogger or a filmmaker, a good video tripod is one of the wisest, most effective investments you can make.

 Not just different by design in the way they work, video tripods also tend to have longer top plates than photographic ones, giving more versatility in positioning and balancing the camera.
 Another common feature is a counterbalance system that makes it easier to keep things on the level, and additional threaded sockets for attaching accessories like a mic, light, or monitor.
 Some also have leg-spreaders for extra stability and spirit levels for perfectly straight horizons.
 Check out our rundown of 7 ways video tripods are different from regular ones for a more thorough look at the key differences.